jxy-s/vfdynf/README.md

 and OLE string APIs.
 These are the same APIs as LowRes.

 The ability to exclude modules in LowRes is limited.
-DynFault, in contrast, enables you to exclude a stack containing symbols matched by a set of regular expressions.
+DynFault, in contrast, enables you to exclude stacks containing symbols matched by a set of regular expressions.
 Why is this helpful?
 I'll provide an example, which was the impetus for me reversing the undocumented parts of verifier to implement this library.
 [MSVC implemented debug iterators][msvc.dbgit] which are valuable to identify bugs but break `noexcept` contracts.
-For example, the default `std::string` constructor is marked `noexcept` but with debug iterators enabled an allocation could occur within ti and throw an exception.
+For example, the default `std::string` constructor is marked `noexcept` but with debug iterators enabled an allocation could occur within it and throw an exception.
 The cpp exception handling then can't locate a handler past `noexcept`.
 The contract is such that if an exception would cross that boundary the implementation should terminate the program.
-Hopefully you can see the problem with the limited functionality of the randomized LowRes tests.
-You can't use them with debug iterators.
-To solve this DynFault has a configuration property that allows you to define a list of regular expressions.
+Hopefully you can see the problem with the limited functionality of LowRes (you can't use it with debug iterators).
+To solve this DynFault has a property that allows you to define a list of regular expressions.
 When DynFault encounters a stack matching any expression in this list, that stack hash is excluded from fault injection.
-An an example, this regular expression tries to isolate stacks containing the `std::basic_string`'s default constructor to mitigate this:
+As an example, this regular expression tries to isolate stacks containing `std::basic_string`'s default constructor:

 ```
 \s.*!.*_Alloc_proxy<.*>\s.*!std::basic_string<.*>::basic_string<.*>\s